ygdanchoi/sneaky-sql/README.md

 ### `SQLObject#save`

-Either inserts or updates the database based on whether the `SQLObject` instance has an id
+Inserts or updates the database based on whether the `SQLObject` instance has an id
 ```ruby
 > good_night.save
 => 28